stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### TIM

 Hello, and welcome to part 2 of the Stellar Firma season 2 bloopers, because we know that if nothing else our fans are gluttons for the punishment that is our consistent and abject failure.
 Look, this feels negative.
 They're fun!
 They're bloopers!
 Supposed to be fun.
 Enjoy them!
 Don't cry.
-Stop crying!
+Stop crying! <a id="footnote-1-ref" href="#footnote-1"><sup>[1]</sup></a>

 ##### [transition beep]